-This petition requests that the commission authorize detaching the area from the [name of borough].
+This petition requests that the commission authorize the proposed merger or consolidation.

 Section 5.
-General Description of the Area Proposed for Detachment.
+General Description of the Area Proposed for Merger or Consolidation.
 3 AAC 110.420(b)(5)(A).
 (E.g. size, location, population, current use, and prospective development).